Hussien-K11/Simple-SIEM-Simulation/README.md

 </details>
 </details>

+---

+### Rule 3 – Privilege Escalation Detection (Event ID 4672)
+This rule flags when high-level privileges are assigned to low-trust accounts or machines.
+It highlights potential lateral movement or misuse after initial access.

 <details>
-<summary>Rule 3 – Privilege Escalation Detection (Event ID 4672)</summary>
+<summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-I wanted this rule to catch unexpected use of high privileges — something often overlooked until it’s too late.
-By flagging Event ID 4672 from usernames or systems that shouldn’t have admin access, this detection simulates how a SOC might spot lateral movement or privilege misuse in a post-compromise scenario.
+Privilege escalation is a major concern during an attack.
+I designed this rule to detect Event ID 4672 being triggered by accounts like `guest` or `test`, or by endpoints that are not usually involved in administrative activity.
+It was useful for learning how to model post-compromise scenarios based on endpoint and identity context.

 **Framework Reference:**
 - **MITRE ATT&CK T1078.003** – Valid Accounts: Local Accounts
-- **NIST 800-61 Step 2.3**, **CIS Control 4.8** – Detect unusual privileged account usage
+- **NIST 800-61 Step 2.3**, **CIS Control 4.8** – Detect unusual privileged access

 **Logic Summary:**
 - Filter for Event ID 4672
-- Flag suspicious usernames (e.g. guest, test) or hosts (e.g. HR-PC, FINANCE-LAPTOP)
+- Flag events where users or hosts appear suspicious
-- Output key metadata for investigation
+- Display key metadata like username, host, and assigned privileges

 <details>
 <summary>View Windows Rule 3 Screenshots</summary>